> You're like the old man of Ngerechelong who uses a cloud to mark the location of his fishtrap.

 i.e. you depend too much on people who are unreliable.

-> You're like a stinkbug that burns itself in the fire.
+> You're like a beetle that burns itself by flying into the fire.